lucasdicioccio/laborantin-hs/README.md

 For version 1.

-* QExpr parser
+* Parse clocktime
+* Debug errors in
-* Expand QExpr to parameter space (for run command)
+* Function to expand TExpr to parameter space (for run command)
-* Selector to load prior results based on a QExpr
+* Selector to load prior results based on a TExpr
   - "require" helper that sets a dep + selection
 * exports to propose exported files using "show-exports" command